DenisNovac/databases-learn/database-fundamentals/006 Sharding/001 sharding.md

   - schema changes are hard;
   - joins.

-Looks like the best option for PostgreSQL right now is https://github.com/citusdata/citus .
+Looks like the best option for PostgreSQL right now is https://github.com/citusdata/citus

+MySQL tool made by YouTube looks much more mature: https://github.com/vitessio/vitess